-George Johns is a managing director and co-head of insurance investment banking in the financial services group at Piper Sandler.
+George Johns is a managing director in the financial services group at Piper Sandler.

 Previously, he was a principal in the investment banking group of Sandler O'Neill + Partners, L.P.
 He spearheaded the firm's insurance investment banking activities, bringing over 30 years of experience to this role.
 Johns’ work encompassed merger and acquisition advisory and capital raising services for the life, property/casualty, reinsurance and insurance distribution sectors.